Non-local Student Welcome Guide

 Weeks of Welcome (WoW)

 As one of the WoW highlights, this orientation programme is especially for newly arrived non-local students.
-Topics include adjustment tips, safety concerns and immigration formalities, etc. Stay tuned to the WoW website for the most up-to-date information.
+Topics include adjustment issues, support services and resources provided by CEDARS, life in Hong Kong and HKU, and many more.
+Stay tuned to the WoW website for the most up-to-date information.

 Learn more: cedars.hku.hk/wow (Registration and details)